JenningsMas/tech_markdown/HowTo/SetUpMaterialInUnreal.md

 From the Content Browser, drag and drop your base color, normal, and ORM maps into the material graph.
 You should now see all three maps as nodes on the graph.

 ### Step 5: Connect Maps to Base Material Node
-Your texture map nodes contain several connections that can connect to the base material node to alter its attributes.
+Your texture map nodes contain several connections that connect to the base material node to affect its attributes.

 Connect the RGB connection of your base color map to the Base Color input on the base material node.